What’s the Difference between an HSI and a Traditional Heading Indicator?

 The HSI is typically integrated with various navigation systems, including VOR, ILS, and GPS.
 This integration allows pilots to navigate using different types of signals and enhances the overall utility of the instrument.
 Nearly all modern glass panel aircraft depictions are HSI depictions instead of more traditional heading indicator depictions.

-Modernization of our instrumentation to the inclusion of HSI depictions (or stand-alone instruments) gives us advantages over “the days of flying.”
+Modernization of our instrumentation to the inclusion of HSI depictions (or stand-alone instruments) gives us advantages over “the early days of flying.”

 The traditional heading indicator is limited to providing heading information, whereas the HSI offers comprehensive navigational data, including course guidance and deviation.